YOU Donate I.T.

 Support the futures of aspiring I.T. professionals

-Funded by the Government of Canada, the CFS Internship program provides computer repair experience and hands-on training as a first step for youth entering the tech industry.
+Our Technical Work Experience Internship and volunteer programs provide computer repair experience and hands-on training as a first step for youth entering the tech industry.

 BC Reuses I.T.